Exfoliation (chemistry): Micromechanical cleavage

-Liquid Phase Separation
+Liquid phase separation

 Liquid phase separation is one of the most widely used exfoliation methods.
 Its high yields, high purity, and scalability make it one of the most preferred exfoliation methods.
 It works by providing a liquid medium for the mechanical exfoliation methods.
 The liquid medium significantly reduces the strength of the bonds in the material compared to vacuum conditions, making it easier for mechanical forces to break the weak bonds in the material.
 However, due to the interfacial tension forces, liquid phase separation does not always yield uniform results.
 When the tension forces do not balance out, graphene single layers may break due to the tension forces.
 To achieve relatively uniform results, the overall energy of the system must be minimized.
 The best way to optimize this condition is to use solvents with similar surface tensions to the material of interest.
 Liquid phase separation utilizes various external forces to break the van der Waals forces.
 The most widely used liquid phase separation methods include sonication, which uses sound waves, and shearing, which uses shear forces.